ansible/ansible/docsite/rst/intro_configuration.rst

 =================

-This boolean value controls whether or not Ansible will prepend locale-specific environment variables (as specified via the :doc:`module_lang` configuration option).
+This boolean value controls whether or not Ansible will prepend locale-specific environment variables (as specified via the :ref:`module_lang` configuration option).
 By default this is enabled, and results in the LANG and LC_MESSAGES being set when the module is executed on the given remote system.

 .. note::